Leonardo DiCaprio’s rumoured new beau sparks age gap comparison with Pedro Pascal

 ’The Last of Us’ fans are offering new context to the fact that the Oscar-winning actor has never publicly dated a woman over 25

-Leonardo DiCaprio has sparked yet another rumour that he is dating a woman many years younger than he is, after pictures emerged of him attending a party with 19-year-old Israeli model Ebony Riley.
+Leonardo DiCaprio has sparked yet another rumour that he is dating a woman many years younger than he is, after pictures emerged of him attending a party with 19-year-old Israeli model Eden Polani.

 Now, social media users have added a strange new context by comparing the alleged 29-year age gap between DiCaprio and Riley to Pedro Pascal’s age gap with his The Last Of Us co-star Bella Ramsey.

-Neither DiCaprio nor Riley have confirmed if they are in a relationship.
+Neither DiCaprio nor Polani have confirmed if they are in a relationship.
 The Don’t Look Up star has previously been criticised for never publicly dating a woman over the age of 25.

 But Twitter users have been sharing snaps of Pascal, 47, and Ramsey, 19, to demonstrate how stark the age difference is.